techfromsage/advanced-mis/topics/timeseries.md

 <a name="list-publish"></a>

 ### Events with class `list.publish`

+This event is emitted when a list is published.

 | Column | Description | Example |
 | --- | --- | --- |